sourcebroker/t3api/Documentation/Filters/Index.rst

    {
    }

-For now it is possible to configure filters only for resource.
+It is possible to configure filters only for whole resource.
 That means filters are available for all ``GET`` collection operations within this resource.
+It is not possible (yet) to configure filters only for specific operations.
 There are few build-in filters, as follows:

 NumericFilter